mxagar/generative_ai_udacity/06_RAGs_DeepDive/02_Azure_LLMs/README.md

 ## 3. Extending with Functions and Plugins

+The code of this entire section is from [alfredodeza/azure-chat-demo](https://github.com/alfredodeza/azure-chat-demo).

+Unfortunately, an old version of [microsoft/semantic-kernel](https://github.com/microsoft/semantic-kernel) is used.

+Therefore, I tried to port most parts into LangChain.

 ### 3.1 Improved Prompts with Semantic Kernel

 Semantic Kernel is the Microsoft version of LangChain: